-The second, "The Resilient Children/Resilient Communities Initiative" is a partnership between The National Centre for Disaster Preparedness (NCDP) and Save the Children in the USA, funded by GlaxoSmithKline (GSK).
-This project is developing a model for child-focused community disaster planning, with a strong emphasis on building long term resilience.
-Although the project is based on data collected from adults, the goal is to create a set of tools, guidance, and best practices that can be used by communities and http://www.bnhcrc.com.au/research/resilient-people-infrastructure-and-institutions/236 fact sheet RESILIENT CHILDREN / RESILIENT COMMUNITIES
+Communities Initiative"16 is a partnership between The National Centre for Disaster Preparedness (NCDP) and Save the Children in the USA, funded by GlaxoSmithKline (GSK).
+This project is developing a model for childfocused community disaster planning, with a strong emphasis on building long term resilience.
+Although the project is based on data collected from adults17, the goal is to create a set of tools, guidance, and best practices that can be used by communities and child-serving institutions to prioritize the needs of children during disasters, and replicated across the nation.
+The project states that nearly 35% of the households studied were not very familiar, or not familiar with the emergency or evacuation plan at their child or children's day-care or school, with over 40% of participants unaware where their child or children would be evacuated to.
+Regarding perceived vulnerabilities, 51% of respondents had no confidence in the government's ability to meet the unique needs of children in disasters, having greater faith in the abilities of their communities, schools and other child-serving institutions.